TACC/Lmod/docs/source/170_hooks.rst

   This hook is run after restore operation

 **startup** (UsrCmd):
-  This hook is run when Lmod is called
+  This hook is run when Lmod is called but before any command is run.

+**finalize** (UsrCmd):
+  This hook is run just before Lmod generates its output and exits.

 **packagebasename** (s_patDir, s_patLib):
   This hook gives you a table with the current patterns that spider uses to